 "I've visited with so many children who had saved the cards and letters they have received from their sponsors.
 Many of those children told me they often pray for their sponsors and thank God for the blessings their families have received because they are sponsored."

 Redner has encouraged thousands of people to sponsor children through concert tours, events, media interviews and the Children In Need Reports.
+He founded World Week and developed the Dads Who Serve campaign.

 "You can change a child's life today by sponsoring a child through Compassion or World Vision."
 Redner says.
 "World Vision and Compassion are excellent charities with good reputations for providing excellent care.
 I sponsor children through both organizations.
 I've seen their child sponsorship programs at work and I can recommend them wholeheartedly."